borchand/aigs/docs/mcts.typ

 #footnote[#link(
   "https://zed.dev",
   "zed.dev",
-)] or VS Code as your editor, but anything (including Notepad++) will do.
+)] if you are on a Unix system and Notepad++, VSCode or Sublime if you are not (but anything will do).
 We will explore this lab in the coming sessions.

 = Connect four